sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 Sbt Launcher Architecture
 -------------------------

-The sbt launcher is a mechanism whereby modules can be loaded from ivy and executed within a jvm.
-It abstracts the mechanism of grabbing and caching jars, allowing users to focus on what application they want and control its versions.
+The sbt launcher is a mechanism whereby modules can be loaded from Ivy and executed within a JVM.
+It abstracts the mechanism of grabbing and caching jars, allowing users to focus on what application they want, and control its versions.

-The launcher's primary goal is to take configuration for applications, mostly just ivy coordinates and a main class, and start the application.
+The launcher's primary goal is to take configuration for applications— mostly Ivy coordinates and a main class—and start the application.
-The launcher resolves the ivy module, caches the required runtime jars and starts the application.
+The launcher resolves the Ivy module, caches the required runtime jars, and starts the application.

 The sbt launcher provides the application with the means to load a